PanDAWMS/panda-docs/docs/source/client/pbook.rst

 This command is used to retry only failed PanDA jobs in finished task.
 The arg is a jediTaskID, a list of jediTaskIDs.
-It is possible to specify ``newOpts``, which is None by default and can be a map of options and new arguments like *{'nFilesPerJob':10,'excludedSite':'ABC,XYZ'}* to overwrite task parameters.
+It is possible to specify ``newOpts``, which is None by default and can be a map of options and new arguments like *{'nFilesPerJob': 10,'excludedSite': 'ABC,XYZ'}* to overwrite task parameters.
+If values of some arguments are *None*, corresponding task parameters are removed.
+For example, *{'nFilesPerJob': None,'excludedSite': None}* will remove --nFilesPerJob and --excludedSite so that jobs will be generated and assigned without those constraints.

 Show all own tasks
 ^^^^^^^^^^^^^^^^^^^^^